openwdl/wdl/SPEC.md

 # Workflow Description Language (WDL)

 This is version 2.0.0 of the Workflow Description Language (WDL) specification.
 It describes WDL `version 2.0`.
 It introduces a number of new features (denoted by the ✨ symbol) and clarifications to the [1.*](https://github.com/openwdl/wdl/blob/wdl-1.2/SPEC.md) version of the specification.
 It also removes several features that were deprecated in earlier versions of the specification.
+Deprecated features that will be removed in a future version of the specification are denoted by the 🗑 symbol.

 ## Revisions